zopezora/tagent/README.md

 ####Challenge?

-*Carefully, There are several risk*
+*Carefully.
+There are several risks*

 automatically preload bootstrap.php for file extension .html .js .css and .php